Aliaksandr Kikiniou

-Aliaksandr Fiodaravich Kikiniov (Аляксандр Фёдаравіч Кікінёў; born 9 April 1980) is an amateur Belarusian Greco-Roman wrestler, who competes in the men's middleweight category.
+Aliaksandr Fiodaravich Kikiniov (Аляксандр Фёдаравіч Кікінёў; born 9 April 1980) is a Belarusian-American Greco-Roman wrestler.
 He won the bronze medal at the 2009 World Wrestling Championships in Herning, Denmark, defeating Germany's Konstantin Schneider.
-He is also a three-time medalist at the European Championships.
+He is also a three-time medalist and one-time champion at the European Championships.

 Kikiniou made his official debut at the 2004 Summer Olympics in Athens, where he competed in the men's 74 kg class.
 He lost two straight matches each to China's Sai Yinjiya (3–5) and Switzerland's Reto Bucher by a 2–3 score, leaving him on the bottom of the pool and placing fifteenth in the final standings.

 At the 2012 Summer Olympics in London, Kikiniou made an Olympic comeback from his eight-year absence, again in the 74 kg class.
 He reached the quarter-final round of the event, where he was outclassed by Armenia's Arsen Julfalakyan, who was able to score three technical points in two successive periods.
 Because Julfalakyan advanced further into the final match against Russia's Roman Vlasov, Kikiniou was offered another shot for an Olympic bronze medal through the repechage bouts.
 He first defeated Kyrgyzstan's Daniar Kobonov, but lost the bronze medal match to Azerbaijan's Emin Ahmadov, who formidably pushed him out of the wrestling mat in the third period, with a 2–3 decision.

-In 2024, he qualified for the World Championships, representing USA.
+In 2024, he qualified for his seventh Greco-Roman World Championships, representing the United States for the first time at the age of 44, in the 82 kg class.